xzhoulab/iDEA/docs/index.md

 A2M       8.671972e-06 0.002353646
 ...
 ```
-The summary statistics file should be in  `data.frame` data format with row names, while the column names are not required but the order of the column matters: the first column should be the coefficient and the second column should be the variance of the coefficient for each gene.
+The summary statistics file should be in  `data.frame` data format with gene name as row names, while the column names are not required but the order of the column matters: the first column should be the coefficient and the second column should be the variance of the coefficient for each gene.

 ### 2. Gene specific annotations,  e.g.,